 Last week the website stopped working.
 The city government re-designed their own website and implemented a “captcha” restriction to enter the transparency section.
 Humans can still access the same information as before, but computer scripts are now prevented from collecting and analyzing the data, a major step backward for open government in Argentina.

 Argentine civic hackers were already aware that their platforms depended on the whims of government agencies.
-Last month I solicited the opinions of several leading Argentine programmers about a workshop on the use of technology in budget transparency.
-They had contemplated rolling out versions of Gasto Público Bahiense for each of Argentina’s municipal governments, but with extraordinary foresight, they decided that the platform was too dependent on factors they could not control.
-Instead their plan is to work with the city governments to convince them of the virtues and advantages of open government and budget transparency.
+They had contemplated rolling out versions of Gasto Público Bahiense for each of Argentina’s municipal governments, but decided that the platform was too dependent on factors they could not control.
+Instead, their plan is to work with the city governments to convince them of the virtues and advantages of open government and procurement transparency.

 I offer these two anecdotes as illustrations of why the grassroots, civic hacker movement must work with government if it wants to make sustainable progress toward greater civic participation and political accountability.
 In some cases we must offer carrots — in the form of incentives to government officials that provide access to public information — while in other cases we must use sticks — such as lawsuits and critical media coverage.

 What to expect from the Open Government Partnership